Academic-ID/academicAI/Responsible AI in Academia.md

   write-up should be human-led.
 - Carefully fact-check and validate any AI-generated content.
 Do not assume it is accurate.
-- Maintain editorial control - a human researcher should always have the final say over a paper's content and conclusions.
+- Maintain editorial control – a human researcher should always have the final say over a paper's content and conclusions.

 3. **Respect intellectual property**

 - Be cautious about AI reproducing copyrighted text or images in its outputs.
-- If using AI-generated content, ensure it is sufficiently original and distinct from its training data.
+- If using AI-generated content, to the extent possible, ensure it is sufficiently original and distinct from its training data.

 4. **Consider research ethics**